status-im/status-web/apps/website/docs/status-wallet/understand-block-explorers.md

 Since all Ethereum blockchain data is public and pseudonymous, it doesn't matter whose transactions you're exploring.
 You can view the details of both your own and others' transactions.

 Block explorers are network-specific.
-This means that for [bridge transactions][crypto-bridging-your-quick-start-guide], you need to use two or more different block explorers, one for each chain.
+This means that for [bridge transactions](./crypto-bridging-your-quick-start-guide.md), you need to use two or more different block explorers, one for each chain.
 In your Status Wallet, you can find the Bridge field and transaction hashes for each chain.
-For more details, check out [Understand your transaction details][understand-your-transaction-details].
+For more details, check out [Understand your transaction details](./understand-your-transaction-details.md).

 ## Use block explorers

 :::tip
-For details on where find your Status Wallet address, check out [Receive crypto][receive-crypto].
+For details on where find your Status Wallet address, check out [Receive crypto](./receive-crypto.md).
 :::

 To get started with block explorers, copy your Status Wallet address and look it up on a block explorer of your choice.
-For example, you can use [Etherscan][etherscan], [Blockchair][blockchair] or [beaconcha.in][beaconchain] for the Ethereum mainnet.
-If you're using [an L2 or a sidechain][understand-l2s-and-sidechains], you need to find a block explorer for this network.
+For example, you can use [Etherscan](https://etherscan.io/), [Blockchair](https://blockchair.com/ethereum/) or [beaconcha.in](https://beaconcha.in/) for the Ethereum mainnet.
+If you're using [an L2 or a sidechain](./understand-l2s-and-sidechains.md), you need to find a block explorer for this network.

 ## Explore transaction data